gzoller/ScalaJack/README.md

 	import co.blocke.scalajack._

+	val sj = ScalaJack()
-	val js = ScalaJack.render( myCaseObj )  // serialization
+	val js = sj.render( myCaseObj )  // serialization
-	val myObj = ScalaJack.read[MyCaseClass](js) // deserialization
+	val myObj = sj.read[MyCaseClass](js) // deserialization

 Couldn't be simpler.

 ### Trait support
 ScalaJack can handle traits too.
 To do this you'll need the help of a type hint in the JSON.
 This tells ScalaJack what actual class to create in support of the trait.

-The default type hint is "_hint" but you can set whatever you want (very powerful for 3rd party JSON!)Don't forget to use the same type hint name for render and read!
+The default type hint is "_hint" but you can set whatever you want (very powerful for 3rd party JSON!)
+You set your own type hint with a VisitorContext object as shown below.
+Don't forget to use the same type hint name for render and read.

 ```scala
 package com.myproj